-Our Reporting to you Required communications What is reported? 🛗 💡 When and where Fraud Enquiries of the Audit & Governance Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
+Our Reporting to you Required communications What is reported?
+When and where Fraud Enquiries of the Audit & Governance Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
 Management; b.
 Employees who have significant roles in internal control; or c.
 Others where the fraud results in a material misstatement in the financial statements.
 The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Any other matters related to fraud, relevant to Audit & Governance Committee responsibility.
-Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
-Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Draft Audit planning report presented at the 2 June Audit & Governance Committee and Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee
+Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
+Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Draft Audit planning report presented at the 2 June Audit & Governance Committee and Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings